Wenjun-Ma/DHC-GEP/README.md

 The scripts are in the corresponding dictionaries.
 One can run the desired scripts with python.

-The best equations of each generation are output in real time to a '.dat' file in the 'Output' dictionary.
+Every 20 generations, the current optimal individual is checked, and if a new optimal individual appears, it will be output to a '.dat' file in the 'Output' dictionary.
 The latest population is saved every 20 generations to a '.pkl' file in the 'pkl' dictionary for ease of subsequent restarting if necessary.

 ## How to run  your cases
 If someone wants to employ DHC-GEP in other problems, one should reassign number tags for the imported terminals.
 This is implemented in the following codes.
 One can redefine 'dict_of_dimension' as needed.
 Key is the name of imported terminal.
 Value is the corresponding number tag.